 Book hotel room blocks for your guests

+This is particularly important if you're hosting a destination wedding or if many of your guests will be traveling from out of town.
 Check out hotels near your venues and reserve room blocks to ensure your guests have a place to stay for your wedding weekend.
 Don’t forget to spread the word!

 Set up your registry